learn-co-curriculum/dsc-bayesian-stats-recap/README.md

 ## Bayesian Statistics

-From there, you then went on to read more about some of the philosophical differences between Bayesians and frequentists.
+From there, you then went on to read more about some of the philosophical differences between Bayesians and Frequentists.
 Bayesians interpret probability as the level of confidence or belief in an event.
-In contrast, frequentists view probability as the limit as the number of trials goes to infinity of successes versus trials.
+In contrast, Frequentists view probability as the limit as the number of trials goes to infinity of successes versus trials.

 ## MLE and MAP